nayoung9/PAPipe/Parameters/parameter_generator.md

 - The name of a genome assembly file (gzip-compressed FASTA) of a reference species.
 - Example: pig.fa.gz

+#### (2) Reference dbSNP file (optional)

+- The dbSNP file (gzip-compressed VCF) of a reference species.
+- Optional parameter
+- Example: pig.vcf.gz

+#### (3) Total number of chromosomes in the reference genome

+- Total number of chromosomes (including sex chromosomes) of in the reference genome.
+- Example: 23

+#### (4) Number of autosomes in the reference genome

+- Total number of autosomes in the reference genome.
+- Example: 21

+#### (5) Names of sex chromosomes in the reference genome (optional)

+- The list of the names of sex chromosomes in the reference genome.
+- Comma-separated without space
+- Optional parameter
+- Example: X,Y

+#### (6) Name of output directory

+- The name of output directory

+#### (7) Threads

+- The number of threads for parallel execution

 ### Population setting

 - In this section, the input is taken for the complete population list to be used in the analysis.